Bringing your car to Madeira as an EU-national

 Please note that if one changes their country of residence to Portugal, one has 12 months from the date you transfer residence to Portugal to request an exemption from the payment of vehicle tax.

 If one buys a car abroad, transit registration plates issued in another EU country will be recognised in Portuguese territory to drive one’s car back to their place of residence (temporary importation).

-One can only use their car in Madeira for the maximum period of 90 days, after the entrance into Portuguese territory, under the condition that it is driven only by the owner of the vehicle.
+One can only use their car in Madeira for a maximum of 90 days, after the entrance into Portuguese territory, under the condition that it is driven only by the owner of the vehicle.

 Vehicles owned by a private individual, who have transferred their residence to Portugal, may be exempt from vehicle tax (ISV) if they meet the following criteria:

 - Individuals over 18, resident in the country from where they are transferring the residence for a minimum period of 6 months, consecutive or otherwise

 - that has paid the vehicle tax in the country of your former residence and did not benefit from any reimbursement scheme when left that country